 Resources:

 Grogan, S. P., et al. 2013.
-Influence of cartilage extracellular matrix molecules on cell phenotype and neocartilage 2014 Jan;20(1-2):264-74. doi: 10.1089/ten.TEA.2012.0618. http://www.ncbi.nlm.nih.gov/pubmed/23962090
+Influence of cartilage extracellular matrix molecules on cell phenotype and neocartilage 2014 Jan;20(1-2):264-74. doi: 10.1089/ten.TEA.2012.0618. https://www.ncbi.nlm.nih.gov/pubmed/23962090

 Murphy, J.M., et al. 1999.
 Distribution of cartilage molecules in the developing mouse.
 Matrix Biology.
 Vol 18.
-Issue 5: 487-497 joint http://www.sciencedirect.com/science/article/pii/S0945053X99000426
+Issue 5: 487-497 joint https://www.sciencedirect.com/science/article/pii/S0945053X99000426

 Daniel, K. T., Fallen, S. 2014.
 Nourishing Broth: An Old fashioned Remedy for the Modern World.
 New York: Grand Central life and style.